Wearing a seat belt and exemptions

 The responsibility for making sure that the regulations which require children aged three to 13 years to use seat belts (or child restraints if available) are applied on buses and coaches is currently being considered.

-You may be guilty of an offence if you permit (either as the driver of the van or the owner/employer) passengers to be carried in an unsafe manner in the rear of a goods vehicle.
+You may be guilty of an offence if you permit (either as the driver of the van or the owner/ employer) passengers to be carried in an unsafe way in the rear of a goods vehicle.

 There are some exemptions from wearing a seat belt.
 There is no legal requirement to wear a seat belt if you’re: